MileHacker Logo

 Rockaway Beach

-A public beach offering a vast stretch of sand and ocean for relaxation during warmer months, accessible by subway or ferry.
+A public beach offering a vast an expanse of beaches and ocean for relaxation during warmer months, accessible by subway or ferry.

 Astoria Park Pool

-One of The Big Apple's largest public outdoor pools, operating seasonally, a popular spot for swimming and cooling off in the summer.
+One of The Big Apple's largest public outdoor pools, operating seasonally, a well-liked place for swimming and cooling off in the summer.

 Natural Therapy

-No natural hot springs exist within Queens; for such experiences, you travel to different areas of New York State.
+No natural hot springs exist within Queens; for these kinds of experiences, you travel to different areas of New York State.

 After-Dark Delights